max-amb/alt-server-anisette-server/README.md

 # alt-server-anisette-server
 alt-server-anisette-server is a simple program to streamline the management of the docker crate nyamisty/alt_anisette_server which is currently required to run alt-server on your linux machine.
+Due to this it requires a docker install.

 It does not need to be run as root however running it as root will not break things.
 It creates docker containers as the root user.